-Chinese New Year 2019 will take place on Tuesday, February 5 this year.
+Chinese New Year 2020 will take place on Saturday, January 25 this year.
 On average, suppliers take a week off to spend time with their family and friends.
 This is comparable to people taking extra time off during the holiday season (Christmas and New Years) in North America.
-So, you’ll find that most manufacturers shut down between February 4th and 10th this Chinese New Year 2019, give or take a few days.
+So, you’ll find that most manufacturers shut down between January 25th and February 8th this Chinese New Year 2020, give or take a few days.

 Just as you might have a couple of weeks off work during the holidays, some suppliers might choose to extend their holiday a week earlier or later.
 They’ll likely start slowing down production before their weeklong holiday.
 Thus, it’s important to contact each supplier you work with to get exact dates on when they’ll be shutting down and starting up again.
 Also, it’s good to know dates so that you can slow down your ads during the period.